ibioChile/Transcriptomics-R-Workshop-public/Session1-RNAseq_Data_Preprocessing/2_Pipeline-Data_preprocessing.md

     cp ~/test1/Downloads/Trimmomatic-0.39/adapters/TruSeq3-PE.fa .

-At this point, have two ways to proceed with the adapter trimming process:
+At this point, we have two ways to proceed with the adapter trimming process:

-#### Option 1) To run one Trimmomatic command for each file
+#### Option 1) To run one Trimmomatic command for each pair of sequence files

 The "standard" command is as follows using the first sequence pairs as example:

-java -jar ~/test1/Downloads/Trimmomatic-0.39/trimmomatic-0.39.jar PE -threads 8 **SRR5440784_1_1M.fastq.gz SRR5440784_2_1M.fastq.gz** -baseout trimmed/**SRR5440784**_1M_trimmed.fastq.gz ILLUMINACLIP:TruSeq3-PE.fa:2:30:10 LEADING:20 TRAILING:20 SLIDINGWINDOW:10:30 MINLEN:50 AVGQUAL:25;
+    java -jar ~/test1/Downloads/Trimmomatic-0.39/trimmomatic-0.39.jar PE -threads 8 SRR5440784_1_1M.fastq.gz SRR5440784_2_1M.fastq.gz -baseout trimmed/SRR5440784_1M_trimmed.fastq.gz ILLUMINACLIP:TruSeq3-PE.fa:2:30:10 LEADING:20 TRAILING:20 SLIDINGWINDOW:10:30 MINLEN:50 AVGQUAL:25;

-So, if you want, you can copy and paste 30 times that command, replacing the names of the files with the names of the fastq.gz files and replacing the baseout statement by the corresponding one.
+So, if you want, you can copy and paste 30 times that command, **replacing the names of the files with the names of the fastq.gz files** and **replacing the baseout statement by the corresponding one**.

 #### Option 2) To write a bash script to process all files